mad-eye/pince/README.md

 Installation (Meteor)
 ---------------------
-To install, just `mrt add pince`.
+To install, just `meteor add jag:pince`.
 The global `Logger` symbol will be there waiting for you.

 By default, on the server Meteor will prepend a string to logs that includes a timestamp (amongst other things).
 To silence Meteor's prefix, run meteor